 There are multiple ways to decide your stats, and you need to ask your DM on how they want stats to be done.
 There are three official ways to decide stats, but there are also tons of homebrew ways to do so.

-My personal favorite stat method is to let everyone roll, and if they roll too low I’ll let them reroll all the stats.
-One rule my friend and I took from Matt Mercer from Critical Role is if you roll two stats that are 8 or under, or you don’t roll at least 15 on two stats then you have the option to reroll everything.
+My personal favorite stat method is to let everyone roll, and if they roll too low, I’ll let them reroll all the stats.
+Here’s one rule my friend and I took from Matt Mercer from Critical Role.
+If you roll two stats that are 8 or under, or you don’t roll at least 15 on two stats then you have the option to reroll everything.

 Skill Checks versus Saving Throws

 These can be confusing since your DM could say “make a strength check” or “make a strength saving throw.”
 Each type of roll uses different numbers as well.